 [Disclaimer: Nothing in this article should be understood as a substitute for training with a qualified and certified firearms instructor.
 If you have a concealed carry permit and if you carry your handgun on a daily basis you must train to use the gun in defensive shooting situations.
 Going to a range and shooting at paper or metal targets does not prepare you to survive a lethal force encounter.]

-In this article, we will discuss sight alignment and sight picture.
-It is important to drill these skills to increase your accuracy on a square range and to develop the skill to survive a self-defense shooting event using the flash sight picture or point shooting techniques.
+In this article, we will discuss sight alignment and picture.
+It is important to drill these skills to increase your accuracy on a square range and to develop the skill to survive a self-defense shooting event using the FSP or point shooting techniques.

 Identifying the Dominant Eye

 Eye dominance is often associated with handed-ness; for example, right-handed people are often right-eye dominant.
 Some people are cross-dominant which means that their dominant eye is opposite their dominant hand; for example, a right-handed shooter can have a dominant left eye.
 There are also people, very few, who are neither right nor left-eye dominant.
 This condition is called “central vision.”